Melania Trump wears sky-blue cashmere Ralph Lauren ensemble

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

+President Donald Trump, wearing a red tie and black overcoat, opted to leave his suit jacket unbuttoned.

+Ivanka, Trump’s oldest daughter, chose white Oscar de la Renta with a tiny American flag pin, and Hillary Clinton showed up in an off-white Ralph Lauren pantsuit that harkened back to one she wore in July to accept the Democratic nomination for president.
+Her overcoat matched the ensemble.
+Tiffany Trump also opted for white and wore a double-breasted coat.

 Who else made a large fashion statement for Trump’s big day?
-His senior adviser, Kellyanne Conway, in a Gucci military-style wool coat of red, white and blue, with two rows of cat-head buttons and a matching red cloche hat.
+His senior adviser, Kellyanne Conway, in a Gucci military-style wool coat of red, white and blue, with two rows of cat-head buttons and a red cloche hat.
 She described her look as “Trump revolutionary wear.”
-Others likened it to uniforms worn in “The Nutcracker” ballet.
+Social media users had a field day, the most polite comparison being to the uniform costumes in “The Nutcracker” ballet.
+Conway’s coat retails for $3,600.

+Mrs. Trump’s look, with its bolero-style jacket, prompted comparisons to a fashion icon of the past, Jacqueline Kennedy, who wore an outfit by Oleg Cassini with a matching pillbox hat to husband John F. Kennedy’s 1961 inauguration.

+“I think she looked sensational,” New York fashion expert Hal Rubenstein said of the new first lady’s style.
+“She’s not a huge risk-taker, but she dresses in that smart, sophisticated Upper East Side urban style.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.